openstack-k8s-operators/architecture/docs/wa/missing_nncp.md

 # Missing NNCPs

-The following command defines the OpenStack control plane and its dependent CRs.
+The kustomize command builds and results in the OpenStack control plane definitions and its dependent Custom Resources (CR).
 ```bash
 kustomize build architecture/examples/va/hci > control-plane.yaml
 ```